sdevgroup/project-main/TESTING.md

 | **Post-conditions:** | After the user gives a proper username, login disapears.
 | **Frequency of Use:** | Whenever the game starts
 | **Flow of Events:** | **Actor Action:**
-|                     | 1. turn on game
+|                     | 1.
+Turn on game
-|                     | 2. attempt to login without putting in username
+|                     | 2.
+Attempt to login without putting in username
-|                     | 3. enter Username and click login
+|                     | 3.
+Enter Username and click login
 |                     | **System Response:**
 |                     | 1.
 Login Screen comes up
-|                     | 2. system doesn't recognize username as valid and doesn't login
+|                     | 2.
+System doesn't recognize username as valid and doesn't login
 |                     | 3.
 Login Screen disapears and player can move
 | **Test Pass?:** | Pass
 | **Notes and Issues:** | Possibly put a message up if user tries to enter without a username